tom91136/GestureFX/README.md

  * Zoom/scroll to coordinate with animations
  * Mostly works in SceneBuilder*
  * Zero dependency
+ * Works with both Java 8 and OpenJFX 11

 For comparison, this library is similar to [PhotoView](https://github.com/chrisbanes/PhotoView) for Android but supports gestures on any `Node` subclass.